-On December 21, 2021, we entered into an At-the-Market Offering Sales Agreement, or ATM, with Virtu Americas, LLC, as sales agent, pursuant to which we may sell shares of common stock with an aggregate offering price of up to \$25 million.

-During the year ended December 31, 2022, we sold 200,000 shares of our common stock pursuant to the ATM, which resulted in gross proceeds of \$1.5 million.
-Since entry into the ATM, from December 21, 2021 through December 31, 2022, we offered and sold an aggregate of 200,000 shares of our common stock.
+On December 21, 2021, we entered into an At-the-Market Offering Sales Agreement, or ATM, with Virtu Americas, LLC, as sales agent, pursuant to which from December 21, 2021 through December 31, 2023, we offered and sold an aggregate of 200,000 shares of our common stock.
 These aggregate sales resulted in gross proceeds to us of approximately \$1.5 million.
-As of December 31, 2022, shares of our common stock having an aggregate value of approximately \$23.5 million remained available for sale under the ATM.
+During the year ended December 31, 2023, we did not sell any shares of our common stock pursuant to the ATM.
+The ATM was subsequently terminated on February 29, 2024 and no further sales of our common stock will be made pursuant to the ATM.